PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-08 11:18:06
+Last updated: 2024-04-08 11:19:22
-Random Quote: So Robin?
-Guess who nailed the chick from "Metro News One" last night! - Barney Stinson
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson